Manojbhat09/carla-display/README.md

 ## <a name="docker"></a> Docker

-If you don't want to build yourself, trying to use a container is a good choice.
+If you don't want to build yourself, using a container is a good choice.

 And both Ubuntu 16 and Ubuntu 18 can use program in the container.